Shareholder Perks and Firm Value

-Keywords: Shareholder perks, investor base, share liquidity, cost of capital
+Keywords: Shareholder perks, retail investors, share liquidity, cost of capital, signaling

 JEL Classification: G14, G30, G35